- (707)-741-1993

 Key features and how they work

 A mini split system has two main parts: an outdoor unit and one or more indoor units.
 The outdoor unit is where you’ll see the compressor and condenser while the indoor units have a blower fan and an evaporator coil inside them.
+When comparing ductless vs central HVAC systems, it’s important to note that in a mini split system, these units are connected through a small hole inside your wall, which links up with your refrigerant lines and electrical wires to transfer heat.

-Also, when you turn on your system, your outdoor unit will compress and heat your refrigerant before sending it to the indoor unit.
-Then inside, the refrigerant takes in heat from the air in your single room, to make the air cooler.
+When you turn on your system, your outdoor unit will compress and heat your refrigerant before sending it to the indoor unit.
+Then inside, the refrigerant takes in heat from the air in your single room to make the air cooler.
+It uses your indoor unit’s fan to blow this cool air into the room to keep your home’s temperature comfortable.

 Here are some things you need to know about central HVAC systems.
 They can help you in heating and cooling your entire home.
 They can keep a constant temperature throughout your home.